calvare7/calvare7.github.io/_projects/dust_transport.md

   </div>
 </div>
 <div class="caption">
-  Experimental setup and results of the TR-PIV experiments. (a) Pressure chamber with high-speed camera and laser. (b) Knudsen number as a function of settling Reynolds number for Mars, Earth, and our experiments. (c) Example raw TR-PIV image showing hollow glass sphere tracers. (d) Instantaneous vertical velocity field measured at 13.2 mbar.
+Influence of particle size on dust settling on Earth and Mars.(a) Predicted settling time (in days) necessary for dust to fall down 1 km on both planets. (b) Mars‐to‐Earth ratio of dust settling velocity.
 </div>

-**Key Findings:**
+**Key Points:**
-- TR-PIV yields settling velocities in close agreement with semi-empirical theory, validating the approach.
-- Measured slip-coefficient parameters match previously published values within a few percent.
+- Dust settling velocity controls the residence time of dust in the atmosphere but is challenging to measure under low atmospheric density.
-- This technique enables systematic investigations of dust settling under realistic conditions — including variable particle sizes, shapes, and concentrations — that were previously unachievable.
+- TRPIV technique enables systematic investigations of dust settling under realistic conditions — including variable particle sizes, shapes, and concentrations — that were previously unachievable.

 <ul>
   <li>